rishiisarkar/LuminaDex/README.md

 > USDC is a SAC wrapping the classic asset issued by the address above — the G-address is used only for building `change_trust` trustline transactions, never for Soroban token calls.

-User Feedback Implementation
+## 👥 Level 5 User Onboarding

-The product went through a round of hands-on user feedback covering the marketing site and the Swap / Liquidity / Portfolio app shell.
+> The product went through a round of hands-on user feedback covering the marketing site and the Swap / Liquidity / Portfolio app shell.
 Each row below maps the feedback we received to the concrete change shipped for it and the commit that contains that change.

-## 👥 Level 5 User Onboarding

 🔗 **Google Form:** [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeepO3hoKKHkP9ysz-5hoHqNLHKnWmTWujFGEL5B7sjOqAAyQ/viewform?usp=header)
 📊 **Response Sheet:** [Response Sheet](https://docs.google.com/spreadsheets/d/1f1TMBLmPO_KDPSEhh22tdrCmSYe7jygxQjI-regL9fA/edit?usp=sharing)